 Exercise 1: Planning your experiment

-In this lab you will be exploring the exciting world of tribology, or, the science of friction.
-The goal of the following experiments is to determine the coefficient of static and kinetic friction between your shoe and an inclined surface of your choice (i.e., measure the mu of your shoe).
+In this lab you will be exploring the science of friction.
+The goal of the following experiments are to determine the coefficient of static and kinetic friction between your shoe and an inclined surface of your choice (i.e. measure the mu of your shoe).

-1. when your shoe is just about to slide; any greater angle of the ramp will result in the shoe accelerating down the ramp, and
+1. When your shoe is just about to slide, where any greater angle of the ramp will result in the shoe accelerating down the ramp.

-2. when your shoe accelerates at a constant rate down a ramp with an angle slightly larger than found in case 1.
+2. When your shoe accelerates at a constant rate down a ramp with the same angle found in Case 1.

 Before you continue, collect the following:

-Scenario 1: Place your shoe on the flat surface and slowly tilt the ramp up increasing the angle.
+Scenario 1: Your shoe is on a flat surface and is slowly inclined.

 For this scenario answer the following: